High school football: Loeblein throws record six TD passes for Falcons; Cavs, Hornets romp - Salisbury Post

 Robinson, who had 207 yards on only nine carries, got the TD one snap later, and West led 25-11.

-West’s defense put Central in a third-and-22 predictament, got after the quarterback, and Nigel McManus made an interception.
+West’s defense put Central in a third-and-22 predicament, got after the quarterback, and Nigel McManus made an interception.
 That led to Loeblein’s flip to Adrian Stockton for a 40-yard score and a 31-11 lead.

 Lots of Vikings play both ways, and after another stop by West, Robinson sped past tiring tacklers on an 80-yard jaunt and a 37-11 advantage.